TomTheCodingGuy/Cow-Bounce/README.md

 ### Installation:

-- Clone this repository in terminal, to your home directory.
+Clone this repository in terminal, to your home directory:

 '''
 git clone https://github.com/TomTheCodingGuy/Cow-Bounce.git
 '''

-- Execute the install.sh file using the following commands.
+Execute the install.sh file using the following commands:

 '''
 cd /path/to/home/directory/Cow-Bounce